krice-nw/LiarsDice/readme.md

 TODO:
+Identify players so I can updae their dice even if named the same.
+Need a unique identifier.
+Mayber for all connected an set a plyer flag?

+Try to stringify all messages on the client sent to the server and parseJSON on the client to get JSON fro, server responses.

+What would I need to do on the server side in node ... the same thing?

-Need to differentiate players from other conncted clients
+Need to differentiate players from other connected clients
     Maybe Players[socket].player?
     so iterate over all clients nd identify if they are players? or only manage those that add themselves as players with a name?